Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Symbolic Knowledge

 where $f_{(i,j)}$ represents the pixel of coordinate $(i,j)$ and $\epsilon$ is a small number.
 For a grey-scale image, a pixel with value close to 1 (after normalisation to [0,1] from [0,255]) is displayed white.

-Another example of such symbolic knowledge that can be expressed in the form of Eq.~\eqref{equ:knowledgeexpression} is the local robustness of some input as defined in \cite{szegedy2014intriguing} which can be embedded as useful knowledge in a beneficent scenario.
-For example, for a given input $x$, if we ask for all inputs $x'$ such that $||x-x'||_1\leq d$ to satisfy $M(x')=M(x)$, we can write formula
+Another example of such symbolic knowledge that can be expressed in the form of Eq.~\eqref{equ:knowledgeexpression} is the local robustness of some input as defined in \cite{szegedy2014intriguing}, which can be embedded as useful knowledge in beneficent scenarios.
+That is, for a given input $x$, if we ask for all inputs $x'$ such that $||x-x'||_\infty \leq d$ to satisfy $M(x')=M(x)$, we can write formula